MarcASO1560/MarcASO1560/README.md

 # Hello world!
 I'm Marc Albert Seguí Olmos 🌍

-### A Tinky Winky programmer creating odd programs just for fun and knowledge.
-Here you'll find projects that might not make sense to everyone, but to me, they are just perfect!

----

 ## 🔧 What do I need to do to please any company

 > Here are the main technologies and tools I work with.